alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-09-03-rule-on-drinking-burazy-blood-as-treatment.md

 layout: post
 title: "Ruling on drinking the blood of human beings as a treatment for rabies"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 18253-1"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 18253, Question 1"
 hijri: Muharram 15, 1442
-excerpt: Seeking a cure by drinking the blood of any of these two tribes is not known to have a basis in the Shari'ah of Islam.
+excerpt: "Seeking a cure by drinking the blood of any of these two tribes is not known to have a basis in the Shari'ah of Islam."
 lang: en
 locale: en
 date: 2020/09/3
 category: [treatments,fatwas]
-shaykhs:
+muftis:
+  chairman:
- - Shaykh Abdul-Aziz ibn Baz
+    - name: Shaykh Abdul-Aziz ibn Baz
+      url: /biography/binbaz/
+  deputy_chairman:
- - Shaykh Abdul-Aziz Aal al-Shaykh
+    - name: Shaykh Abdul-Aziz Aal Al-Shaykh
+      url: /biography/abdulaziz/
+  members:
- - Shaykh Abdullah ibn Ghudayyan
+    - name: Shaykh Abdullah ibn Ghudayyan
+      url: /biography/ghudayyan/
- - Shaykh Salih Fawzan
+    - name: Shaykh Salih Al-Fawzan
+      url: /biography/fawzan/
- - Shaykh Bakr Abu Zayd
+    - name: Shaykh Bakr Abu Zayd
+      url: /biography/zayd/
 ---

 ### Question: